Jay Gould

-Jason Gould (/guːld/; May 27, 1836 – December 2, 1892) was an American railroad magnate and financial speculator who is generally identified as one of the robber barons of the Gilded Age.
+Jason Gould (/guːld/; May 27, 1836 – December 2, 1892) was an American railroad magnate and financial speculator who founded the Gould business dynasty.
+He is generally identified as one of the robber barons of the Gilded Age.
 His sharp and often unscrupulous business practices made him one of the wealthiest men of the late nineteenth century.
 Gould was an unpopular figure during his life and remains controversial.

 Early life and education

 Gould was born in Roxbury, New York, to Mary More (1798–1841) and John Burr Gould (1792–1866).
-His maternal grandfather Alexander T. More was a businessman, and his great-grandfather John More was a Scottish immigrant who founded the town of Moresville, New York.
-Gould studied at the Hobart Academy in Hobart, New York, paying his way by bookkeeping.
+His maternal grandfather, Alexander T. More, was a businessman, and his great-grandfather, John More, was a Scottish immigrant who founded the town of Moresville, New York.
+Gould, however, grew up in poverty and had to work at his family's small dairy farm.
 As a young boy, he decided that he wanted nothing to do with farming, his father's occupation, so his father dropped him off at a nearby school with fifty cents and a sack of clothes.
+Gould studied at the Hobart Academy in Hobart, New York, paying his way by bookkeeping at a nearby blacksmith.

 Early career

 Gould's school principal was credited with getting him a job as a bookkeeper for a blacksmith.
-A year later, the blacksmith offered him half interest in the blacksmith shop, which he sold to his father during the early part of 1854.
+A year later, the blacksmith offered Gould a half-interest in the blacksmith shop, which he sold to his father during the early part of 1854.
 Gould devoted himself to private study, emphasizing surveying and mathematics.
 In 1854, he surveyed and created maps of the Ulster County, New York, area.
 In 1856, he published History of Delaware County, and Border Wars of New York, which he had spent several years writing.
-While engaged in surveying he started a side activity financing operators making woodash for tannin used in tanning leather.
+While engaged in surveying, he started a side activity financing operators making wood ash, which is used with tannin in leather making.